-The European Sex Work Research Network (ESWORN) has just launched at Congress 2022!
+The European Sex Work Research Network (ESWORN) was launched at ESWA Congress in 2022.

 ESWORN is a network of researchers hosted and coordinated by the European Sex Workers’ Rights Alliance.
 The membership is open to researchers (doctoral/postdoc/PhD), as well as to Master’s students with sex work experience or a strong connection to sex worker-led movement and based in / researching sex work in Europe and Central Asia.
 We are interested in key thematic issues (such as criminology, public health, socio-legal processes, etc.), but we welcome researchers from all disciplines.

 This proposed research network has three core aims:

 The overarching objective of this network is to ensure that meaningful collaboration and partnerships can take place between researchers and our communities.
 ESWA recognises academia as an institution which plays a significant role not only in sharing knowledge about sex workers and their rights but is also critical in bolstering or refuting policies which have real-life consequences for sex workers across Europe and Central Asia.